Applying for a J-1 visa

 Reporting to Northeastern

-International students should arrive on campus no later than the program’s report date and report in person to the OGS during scheduled international student check-in.
+International students should arrive on campus no later than the program’s report date and report in person to the OGS during scheduled international immigration clearance.
 Completing international student check-in is essential for compliance with university policies and federal government requirements.
 Failure to register with OGS in a timely manner may result in the loss of your lawful J-1 status.

 Health insurance requirement